 Choosing a substance abuse treatment program is a big decision – and one that is understandably characterized by a lot of questions.
-From information about the background and expertise of key staff, to details about the range and nature of treatment programs, to specifics about facility size and cost of care, you should be well informed when selecting the program that is right for you or your loved one.
 These common questions and answers will help you make a decision you can feel good about.

 We uphold high ethical standards to ensure quality and confidentiality.

 It is not therapeutically advised for clients to have their own room.
 With the disease of addiction being a disease that isolates, we like to room clients with roommate as much as possible.